Microbial oxidation of sulfur: Oxidation of sulfide

 Among the heterotrophic SOB are included species of Beggiatoa that can grow mixotrophically, using sulfide to obtain energy (autotrophic metabolism) or to eliminate metabolically formed hydrogen peroxide in the absence of catalase (heterotrophic metabolism).
 Other organisms, such as the Bacteria Sphaerotilus natans and the yeast Alternaria are able to oxidize sulfide to elemental sulfur by means of the rDsr pathway.

 Oxidation of elemental sulfur

 Some Bacteria and Archaea can aerobically oxidize elemental sulfur to sulfuric acid.
-Acidithiobacillus ferrooxidans and Thiobacillus thioparus can oxidize sulfur to sulfite by means of an oxygenase enzyme, although it is thought that an oxidase could be used as well as an energy saving mechanism.
-For the anaerobic oxidation of elemental sulfur, it is thought that the Sox pathway plays an important role, although this is not yet completely understood.
-Thiobacillus denitrificans uses oxidized forms on nitrogen as energy source and terminal electron acceptor instead of oxygen.
+Acidithiobacillus ferrooxidans and Thiobacillus thioparus can oxidize sulfur to sulfite by means of an oxygenase enzyme, although it is hypothesized that an oxidase could also serve as an energy saving mechanism.
+In the anaerobic oxidation of elemental sulfur, it is hypothesized that the Sox pathway plays a significant role, although the complexity of this pathway is not yet thoroughly understood.
+Thiobacillus denitrificans uses oxidized forms of nitrogen as an energy source and terminal electron acceptor instead of oxygen.